Aboh-Anam War

 Following the death of Obi Ossai I, many of the towns previously subject to his rule had declared their independence, one of these including Anam, who sought to harm Aboh’s trade.

 Background

-With the power of the Kingdom of Aboh having waned since Ossai’s death, and the ensuing chaos of the 18-year interregnum, many previously tributary towns had declared their independence from Aboh, including Onitsha, Nsugbe, Ossomari and Anam.
+With the power of the Kingdom of Aboh having waned since Ossai’s death, and the ensuing chaos of the 18-year interregnum, many previously tributary towns had declared their independence from Aboh, including Nsugbe, Ossomari and Anam.

 Battle

 Following the end of its tributary status, Anam had begun attacking Igala and Aboh traders, utilizing its naval power to disrupt the enterprise of both kingdoms, which had begun to be accepted as an occupational risk integrated in the trade.

 However, by 1870, under the reign of Obi Ojugbali II, the attacks had become too intense, with the attacks having completely cut them off from trade with northern markets.

 Ojugbali seeking to end the menace, sent for the Ochiagha (general) of Aboh, Ogwu Aje, to wage a war on the Anam.
 The latter led a massive naval force in a campaign against the Anam, who were thereby completely routed, with their general slain in a duel with Ogwu Aje.